 Anna Maria Island, a laid-back Floridian gem, offers a blend of stunning beaches, local shops, tasty seafood eateries, and a relaxed, welcoming vibe.
 If you want to travel the island in style, there is only one way: the Anna Maria Island Trolley.

-This is your guide to the most charming and accessible way to get around AMI when staying at a local vacation home!
+This is your guide to the most charming and accessible way to get around AMI when staying at a local vacation home.
+Here's everything you need to know about the shuttle.

 About the Anna Maria Island Trolley